GhastlyBlog/Ghastly/README.md

 ### Publishing your theme for others

 Your theme must be in a repository and it must contain a `composer.json` file that references a type of `ghastly-theme` and must require  `ghastly/theme-installer` as a dependency.
-Your repository must also be available on [Packagist](http://packagist.org)
+Your repository must also be available on [Packagist](http://packagist.org).
+If your theme requires any plugins, list those as dependencies as well.

 ```javascript
 {